ammohq/agents/README.md

 ---

+## 🌟 Latest Additions

+### **ChatGPT Specialist** (New!)
+Complete OpenAI integration expert covering:
+- Async/sync Python SDK patterns
+- Django + Celery background processing
+- Real-time streaming with Django Channels
+- Function calling and tool use frameworks
+- Embeddings and vector search
+- Cost optimization and monitoring
+- Production security best practices

+### **Stagehand Integration** (Enhanced UX Specialist!)
+The `ux-specialist` now includes Stagehand for AI-powered browser automation:
+- Natural language test actions ("click on the login button")
+- Intelligent bug reproduction and diagnosis
+- AI-powered visual regression detection
+- Context-aware form filling and validation
+- Hybrid testing combining AI with traditional automation

+---

 **Remember**: These agents are designed to work together.
 Complex projects often require multiple specialists coordinated by the orchestrator-agent for optimal results.
-The orchestrator has full visibility into all 35 agents and can effectively coordinate multi-domain tasks.
+The orchestrator has full visibility into all 36 agents and can effectively coordinate multi-domain tasks.